YashuBhat96/ByteTrack/README.md

 ## Dataset

 Our dataset consists of in-lab videos, where children were provided set meals with either a human reader(researcher) or audiobook.
 Camera angles are from the top corner providing comprehensive coverage of varying portion sizes and eating styles among children.
+Ground truths for the study are manually annotated timestamps from 2 researchers by visual observations.
 The annotated dataset supports model training and evaluation in children's eating behavior.
 <div style="display: flex; align-items: center;">
     <img src="assets/room_orient1.jpg" alt="room_orient1" width="500" style="margin-right: 30px;"/>
     <img src="assets/room_orient2.jpg" alt="room_orient2" width="500"/>